SwimmingTiger/LibTotemInfo/README.md

 ## Desc
-You should know that Blizzard removed the totem information API in Wow Classic, which caused many totem timers to not work.
+You should know that Blizzard removed the totem information API from Wow Classic 1.13.3, which caused many totem timers to not work.

 I created a simple addon and restored one of the APIs (`GetTotemInfo`).
 In this way most totem timers can work normally.